-Tusculum’s service–learning graduation requirement became effective with the freshman class that entered the College in the fall of 1993.
+Tusculum’s service–learning graduation requirement became effective with the freshman class that entered in the fall of 1993.
 Students may fulfill the requirement through a course in their major with a significant service-learning component or through a Service-Learning course or Practicum.

 Additional Service-Learning (SVLN) immersion courses may be offered.
 These may include a national or in international ser- vice-learning experience.
 These experiences require instructor approval prior to travel.

 The Service-Learning courses include two student outcomes: students will apply their skills and knowledge to engage in activities that benefit the community and promote social justice (Civic Engagement); and students will examine their lives, develop habits of on-going reflection and understand the relationship between their lives and the life of the community (Self-Knowledge).
 Issues dealing with diversity, the common good, and social change will also be examined in these courses.

 Service-Learning courses are designed to be taken once a student has completed at least 30 credit hours.

 Students of all majors are eligible to pursue the Civic Engagement Minor.